 The Department of Theoretical Biology uses mathematics and computer simulations to study the dynamics of evolution.
 Our team is interdisciplinary, with backgrounds ranging from biology, physics, and mathematics to computer science and economics.
 Our goal is, on the one hand, to model biological systems with a close connection to empirical research, on the other hand we develop the mathematical toolbox of theoretical biology further and aim to generate new conceptual insights.
-The biological problems we address include the emergence and maintenance of polymorphisms in natural populations, the evolution of cooperation and the evolutionary dynamics of cancer.

 Research Group

-Prof. Dr. Chaitanya Gokhale
+Prof. Dr. Arne Traulsen

 Research Group